 I have tested these headphones underwater, even 3-meter-deep; guess what?
 They are incredibly long-lasting and work properly even after 3-months of regular use.
-IP68 suggests only 1.5 meters, but you can go more than this without any issue.
+IP68 suggests only 1.5 meters, but you can go more than this without issues.

 Battery backup is also ideal for swimming.
-Also, like many bone headphones that give 8-hour backup, the weight of these is way less, which is a big plus.
+Also, like many bone headphones that give an 8-hour backup, the weight is way less, which is a big plus.

 Why should you not buy AfterShokz Xtrainerz Bone Conduction MP3 Swimming Headphones?

-These headphones come with a micro USB charging cable, which is not good at a significant price range.
+These headphones come with a micro USB charging cable, which could be better at a significant price range.
 There could be a Type-C cable.

 One more thing is the colors.
 You have only one choice, “Black.”
 Not everyone likes the color black.
 More colors could be the best selling points.